johnwcowan/pdp8x/arch.md

  * If the 0x0080 and the 0x0008 bits are both 1, then exchange MQ and AC.
    The assembler mnemonic is SWP.

+Note that if all the 0xFFF bits are zero, no action is taken.
+The assembler mnemonic is NOP.

 ## Skip instructions